AIoTES/DevTools-IDE-CodeGenerator/codegenerator.core/README.md

 for installation of protege plugin read the wiki.

-for docker image of REST service, go to codegenerator.rest.karaf/target and:
+for docker image of REST service, go to codegenerator.rest.karaf and:

 ```
+mvn install
+cd target/
 docker build -t code.generator .
 ```